Touch of the Highlands | Horse Riding Holidays in Iceland | Globetrotting

 • Group size:A maximum of 12 guests.

-• Riding Ability:The Touch of the Highlands Ride isn’t as physically intensive as our Wilderness Expedition.
-If you’re an intermediate to advanced rider with good physical fitness, this is the ride for you.
+• Riding Ability:Suitable for strong intermediate to advanced riders with good physical fitness.
+You must have had previous experience riding in English tack.
 You'll need to be up for an adventure and able to handle up to 6 hours' riding a day.
 Not sure what your riding ability is?
 Watch THIS video to find out.

 • Accommodation:Throughout the 7 day itinerary you’ll stay in varying accommodation.
 On 5 of the 6 nights, you’ll stay in comfortable cottages made up of 2 to 3 bedrooms, each with a shared bathroom.
 Although you may share a bathroom with just 1 other guest, please be prepared to share with up to 5 other guests.
 Assignment of rooms is at the hosts’ discretion, although special requests will be considered.